aaronstrong/az-305/services/identity-gov-monitoring/README.md

 Click [here](https://learn.microsoft.com/en-us/training/modules/explore-basic-services-identity-types/3-describe-available-editions) to see the differnet licenses for Azure AD.

+### Single Sign-On (SSO)

+The main protocols supported in Azure Include:

+1. **OpenID connect and OAuth:** OpenID Connect is an identity layer built on top of OAuth 2.0.
+It allows for authentication and authorization of users in a secure and standardized manner.
+1. SAML (Security Assertion Markup Language): SAML is an XML-based protocol used for exchanging authentication and authorization data between an identity provider and a service provider.
+It is commonly used for federated authentication scenarios.
+1. **Password-based authentication**: This refers to the traditional username and password authentication method where users provide their credentials directly to authenticate.
+1. **Linked Authentication**: Azure provides the ability to link multiple accounts from different identity providers toa  single user identity.
+THis allows users to authenticate using any of their linked accounts.
+1. **Integrated Windows Authentication (IWA)**: IWA lets users access applications using their Windows domain credentials, utilizing their **current Windows session** for authentication.
+1. **Header-based authentication**: In this method, the application accepts an authentication token in the form of a header in each request.
+The token is validated by the application to authenticate the user.

 ### Identities

 Azure AD manages different types of identities: **users, service principals, managed identities, and devices**.